vzcaffaro/programming-languages-2020/blog.md

 - Improve the `LambdaNat5` interpreter.
 See also my suggestions for [extra credit](extra-credit.md).
 Some of these may be more difficult than others, get in touch before you spend a huge amount of time on this.
   - Efficiency:
-    - better fresh name generation/beta-reduction
     - binary numbers instead of successor numbers
     - call by value instead of call by name
+    - better substitution/beta-reduction
+    - call stack
     - ...
   - Usability
     - Booleans